bsdunx/Granite/OVERVIEW.md

 ### Using Granite as a dependency

-Granite is designed to be used as a statically linked library, but can be built with position independent code if you need to wrap your application in a dynamic library (e.g. libretro target).
+Granite is designed to be used as a statically linked library, but can be built with position independent code if you need to wrap your application in a dynamic library.

 The normal idea is to have Granite somewhere as a folder in your tree, either a submodule, symlink or whatever.
 Create a CMake project and add Granite as a subdirectory.